 The story connects the elements of Diez's personal life especially as a Cuban in the United States before and after the Revolution, and the ones of his artistic life as one of the very few pupils of Claudio Arrau and heir of the Lisztian tradition.

-The movie is being produced by Moving-Garden LLC.
+The movie has been produced by Moving-Garden LLC.

 Partners of Moving-Garden are the Cuban company Ojala Produciones, the Greenwich House Music School, the American Liszt Society (which granted an official endorsement of the project), and Steinway & Sons and Steinway Hall in New York City (which kindly provided pianos and hall for the fundraising and presentation event held on September 12th 2019).